torvalds/linux/Documentation/admin-guide/mm/memory-hotplug.rst

   memory for metadata and page tables in the direct map; having a lot of offline memory blocks is not a typical case, though.

-- Memory ballooning without balloon compaction is incompatible with ZONE_MOVABLE.
-Only some implementations, such as virtio-balloon and pseries CMM, fully support balloon compaction.
+- Memory ballooning without support for balloon memory migration is incompatible with ZONE_MOVABLE.
+Only some implementations, such as virtio-balloon and pseries CMM, fully support balloon memory migration.

-  Further, the CONFIG_BALLOON_COMPACTION kernel configuration option might be disabled.
+  Further, the CONFIG_BALLOON_MIGRATION kernel configuration option might be disabled.
 In that case, balloon inflation will only perform unmovable allocations and silently create a zone imbalance, usually triggered by inflation requests from the hypervisor.